muhme/joomla-branches-tester/README.md

 ### IPv6

-As shown in the [Installation](#installation) chapter, you can create the Docker Branches Tester instance using `scripts/create` with the `IPv6` option instead of the default IPv4 network.
+JBT uses IPv4 and IPv6 dual-stack networking.
+IPv4 addresses are fixed from the predefined private, non-routable subnet `10.0.0.0/8`.
-IP addresses are fixed from the predefined private, non-routable subnet `fd00::/8`.
+IPv6 addresses are fixed from the predefined private, non-routable subnet `fd00::/8`.

 You can use the IPv6 address (instead of the hostname) to open the PostgreSQL interactive terminal:
 ```